arunkv7/arunkv7.github.io/README.md

-## This is webpage of the research work of Arun Kumar V.
+## This is webpage for the research work of Arun Kumar Varanasi.